joaomilho/typenshtein/README.md

-prevent the proper delivery of a vital email, or change the meaning of an intended message from "do you have a small unit of time to help me?", like in "do you have a sec?" to "were you born in a determined gender", like in "do you have a sex?".
+prevent the proper delivery of a vital email, or change the meaning of an intended message from "do you have a small unit of time to help me?", like in "do you have a sec?" to "were you born in a determined gender", like in "do you have a sex?" (or any other interpretation of that sentence).
 This is just one example of possible misunderstanding, but they may be harmful enough to end marriages and even cause global wars.

 In practice though, this library just calculates the distance of two points in a cartesian plain.